 Average weekly earnings by sector

-Dataset EARN02 | Released 10 September 2019
+Dataset EARN02 | Released 14 September 2021

-Estimates of earnings in Great Britain broken down to show the effects of changes in wages and the effects of changes in the composition of employment (not seasonally adjusted)
+Estimates of earnings in Great Britain broken down to show the effects of changes in wages and the effects of changes in the composition of employment (not seasonally adjusted).

 Average weekly earnings by industry

-Dataset EARN03 | Released 10 September 2019
+Dataset EARN03 | Released 14 September 2021

-Average Weekly Earnings
+Average Weekly Earnings (AWE)

 Average Weekly Earnings (AWE) is the lead monthly measure of average weekly earnings per employee.
 It is calculated using information based on the Monthly Wages and Salaries Survey (MWSS), which samples around 9,000 employers in Great Britain.

-Estimates are available for both total pay (which includes bonus payments) and for regular pay (which excludes bonuses).
+Estimates are available for both total pay (which includes bonus payments) and regular pay (which excludes bonuses).
 Estimates are available in both nominal terms (not adjusted for inflation) and real terms (adjusted for inflation).

 A bonus is a form of reward or recognition granted by an employer.
 When an employee receives a bonus payment, there is no expectation or assumption that the bonus will be used to cover any specific expense.
 The value and timing of a bonus payment can be at the discretion of the employer or stipulated in workplace agreements.

-Consumer Prices Index including owner occupiers' housing costs (CPIH)
+Consumer Prices Index including owner occupiers' housing costs

 As of 21 March 2017, the Consumer Prices Index including owner occupiers' housing costs (CPIH) became our lead measure of inflation.
 It is our most comprehensive measure of UK consumer price inflation.

-Monthly Wages and Salaries Survey (MWSS)
+Monthly Wages and Salaries Survey

-A survey through which we collect information on wages and salaries.
+The Monthly Wages and Salaries Survey (MWSS) is a survey through which we collect information on wages and salaries.
 It is distributed monthly to around 9,000 employers covering around 12.8 million employees.

 A more detailed glossary is available.Back to table of contents